yuma-mizuno/mathlib/docs/extras/typeclass_inference.md

 ⊢ add_group ℕ
 -/
 ```
 The error means that the type class inference system tried to find a term of type `add_group ℕ` in its database, but failed.
 This failure is unsurprising -- the addition on the natural numbers does not give it a group structure, as additive inverses do not in general exist.
 If we wanted to prove this example using `assoc_assoc` we should weaken our demands -- we should only demand that `G` is an additive semigroup; an additive semigroup doesn't have additive inverses but it does have associativity of addition, and the natural numbers are an example.
 Here is a version of assoc_assoc which works for natural numbers.
-We have changed a few things just to add some variety, but the key one is that `[add_group G]` has become `[add_semigroup G]`.
+We have shortened the proof just to add some variety, but the key change is that `[add_group G]` has become `[add_semigroup G]`.

 ```lean
 example: add_semigroup ℕ := by apply_instance -- works!